Why We Matter

 …because the Friends make a visible difference in our community.
 Here’s how:

-Courtesy of the Friends, the Little Free Library (LFL) at Mondauk Park opened for use on September 13, 2014.
+Courtesy of the Friends, the Little Free Library (LFL) at Mondauk Common (between the pavilion and playground off of Dillon Road) opened on September 13, 2014.
 Its motto is “TAKE A BOOK – RETURN A BOOK.”

 What is a Little Free Library?
 It’s a place where neighbors share their favorite literature and stories.
 In its basic form, the Little Free Library is full of books where anyone may stop by and pick up a book (or two) and bring back another book to share.
 You can too!

 Also check out our other LFL’s at the following locations: